samridhi166-web/Ration-Analysis/README.md

 # Ratio-Analysis
-In this Project, multiple ratios of HDFC Bank have been calculated using python It includes ROA, ROE, Leverage, Debt to Equity and Net Margin
+In this Project, multiple ratios of HDFC Bank have been calculated using python.
+It includes ROA, ROE, Leverage, Debt to Equity and Net Margin